Irenicus from Baldur's Gate 2, it isn't that he revels in being a villain, he simply does not care enough to bother denying the charge.

 King Squid from Jables's Adventure outright identifies himself as "the villain" and tells the hero, Jables, that it's too late to stop him from...to be honest, King Squid never really gets to explain what, exactly, his evil scheme is.

 Malefor, the Big Bad of The Legend of Spyro trilogy, has absolutely no problems with his title as The Dark Master and, in fact, took the name himself.
 He's also a third sphere version intending to destroy the world.
 Unlike most examples of this trope, he's played dead serious and is pure terror.

-Doctor Regal from Mega Man Battle Network, a representative of moral relativism taken to its extremes, is a very disquieting type 2 Card Carrying Villain, whose objective is to make everyone as evil as he is, first by gaining control of Duo's asteroid, then by trying to connect all human minds to the Soul Net, and then using Nebula Grey to corrupt it.
+Mega Man Battle Network has Doctor Regal, a representative of moral relativism taken to its extremes, is a very disquieting type 2 Card-Carrying Villain, whose objective is to make everyone as evil as he is, first by gaining control of Duo's asteroid, then by trying to connect all human minds to the Soul Net, and then using Nebula Grey to corrupt it.
 Unlike most such villains, he is not played for laughs and, in fact, comes out as one of the most threatening and chilling characters in the whole series.

 The Genma of the Onimusha series revel in being referred to as "evil", most notably in the second game (evident by the final boss being the Golden Evil Statue, and also by the content of some in-game documents).